breatheco-de/content/src/content/lesson/asynchronous-algorithms-async-await.md

 ## Asynchronous Programming with JavaScript

-Up to this point, we have used JavaScript code to run simple web applications, which includes: using variables, calling functions and playing with the ***DOM***.
-On functions, specifically, we even passed functions into another functions  (***callback functions***) and there's more to talk about this.
+Up to this point, we have used JavaScript code to run simple web applications, which include: using variables, calling functions, and playing with the ***DOM***.
+On functions, specifically, we even passed functions into another function (***callback functions***) and there's more to talk about this.

 Let's start by stating that JavaScript is synchronous and single-threaded by definition, i.e: the code is executed from line 1 until the last one, one at a time and in order(ish).
 Take a look at this example: